stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-Well, more, more-- we'll do more characters.
+Well, more-- more-- we'll do more characters.

 #### TIM